Skip to main content

 ePACK is intended as a resource for NC State students seeking high-impact, major-related opportunities that can be connected to degree programs offered at NC State.

-• Company/organization must have an active website and company email address.
+1. The company/organization must have an active website and a company email address.

-• The job does not pertain to a major that is offered at NC State or does not require a major or college degree.
+2. The job must pertain to a major that is offered at NC State or must require a major or college degree.

-• The salary was left blank, is not clear, is listed as commission only, or is unpaid and does not appear to meet the FLSA criteria.
+3. The salary must be clearly stated, not left blank, not listed as commission only, and must meet the FLSA criteria.

-• The job description is too vague or lacking a clear description of who is qualified.
+4. The job description must provide a clear description of who is qualified.

-• Positions which require a charge to the applicant will not be approved.
-This includes training, marketing and/or sales materials.
+5. Positions that require a charge to the applicant, including training, marketing, and/or sales materials, will not be approved.

-• Employers should not be private individuals requiring candidates to work out of private premises.
+7. Employers must not be private individuals requiring candidates to work out of private premises.

-• Positions requiring the candidate to work with a product or service which is not legal will not be approved.
+9. Positions requiring the candidate to work with a product or service that is not legal will not be approved.

-• Positions requiring door-to-door solicitation including political canvassing and telemarketing will not be approved.
+10. Positions requiring door-to-door solicitation, including political canvassing and telemarketing, will not be approved.

 Third-party recruiters are agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities other than for their own needs.
 This includes entities that refer or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
 This definition includes, but is not limited to: